Legal Aid: Definition, History, Scope, Rights and Obligations

 Legal aid is given to recipients of legal aid for legal issues, both civil, criminal and state administration, both inside and outside the court.
 Provision of legal aid includes the use of lawyers, billing, representation, defense and/or the implementation of other legal actions that are in accordance with the legal interests of the legal aid recipient.

-See also difference between yellow and white onions
+See also difference between law and theory

 Right to Legal Aid